How To Encourage Others To Give Feedback???

 bala1

-Both the posts are pretty informative and thought provoking.
-They show you two sides of the same coin.
-One about listening to a negative feedback and another one on giving a negative feedback (which is pretty tough indeed as Rajat has stated).
+Both posts are pretty informative and thought-provoking.
+They show you two sides of the same coin: one about listening to negative feedback and another on giving negative feedback (which is pretty tough indeed, as Rajat has stated).

-Anu, you are mostly right - it all depends on the person who is taking the feedback.
-It does depend on the guy giving feedback also and he should be giving it in a constructive way.
+Anu, you are mostly right -- it all depends on the person who is receiving the feedback.
+It also depends on the person giving the feedback; they should provide it in a constructive way.

 Bala